benhpoh/Bulldozer-simulator/README.md

 - Map class completed.
 Next task: integration with Bulldozer class
 - Built bulldozer.map method to display the current map
 - CLI interface completed.
 Next task: build calculator for credit
+- Calculator completed for fuel & credit units
 ---

 ## To Do List
 - ~~Build Bulldozer Class with necessary commands~~
-  - Build calculator to keep tabs on fuel and credits
+  - ~~Build calculator to keep tabs on fuel and credits~~
 - Build functionality to read map.txt
   - ~~Feed data into "advance" command to categorize simulation ending moves~~
-  - Determine if stopping on / passing through a removable tree for credit calculation purposes.
+  - ~~Determine if stopping on / passing through a removable tree for credit calculation purposes.~~
 - ~~Build loop for CLI to receive commands~~
 - Build quit command.
 Upon quitting output:
   - Simulation ended due to (user command / illegal command)